 Cron Job: Basics & Checklist

-FluentCRM is a plugin that works continuously in the background to complete and process the tasks which are scheduled every minute like any other Email Marketing Application.
+FluentCRM is a plugin that works continuously in the background to complete and process the tasks that are scheduled every minute like any other Email Marketing Application.
+This article will guide you through the Primary Requirements of WordPress Cron Job Handover to either Server-side or Alternative Methods.

 Cron jobs are important because they allow for the automated execution of scripts and programs at specified intervals.
 This can be useful for tasks such as scheduling backups, sending notifications, or updating data.
 Cron jobs can also help to automate repetitive tasks and improve the efficiency of a system by removing the need for manual intervention.